motakmikolaj/rubykoans/README.md

 # rubykoans
-Those are my rubykoans solutions
+Those are my rubykoans solutions.
+I'm now at 31/282.